vdoukadoukopoulou/birbs/README.md

 pip3 install goprohero
 ```

-turn GoPro On
+➜turn GoPro On

-turn the wifi on on your camera
+➜turn the wifi on on your camera

-join the camera network
+➜join the camera network

 in the python shell